 An extremely nice touch after a long and tiring drive.

-After checking in, we made our way up the grand staircase to the room we were staying in which was called the Peebles suite.
+After checking in, we made our way up the grand staircase to the room we were staying in, called the Peebles suite.

 Let me tell you that if you’re looking to book a room at this hotel, then try and make sure that you book this suite.